ClementPinard/depth-dataset-builder/README.md

     --ImageReader.single_camera_per_folder 1 \
     ```

+     - `/path/to/scan.db` is the Database file that COLMAP will use throughout the whole photogrammetry process.
+     - `RADIAL` is the camera model.
+See https://colmap.github.io/cameras.html
+     - `single_camera_per_folder` makes COLMAP set every image in the same forlder to share the same camera parameters this will greatly improve the photogrammetry stability.
+This is only relevant if your pictures are indeed from the same camera parameters (including zoom).

     We don't explicitely need to extract features before having video frames, but this will populate the `/path/to/scan.db` file with the photogrammetry pictures and corresponding id that will be reserved for future version of the file.
-Besides, it automatically set a camera per folder too.

 5. Video frame addition to COLMAP db file